growilabs/growi-docs/docs/en/guide/tutorial/delete_page.md

 ## Check deleted pages in Trash

-Go to the deleted page from
+Click the "Deleted pages"
-"Deleted pages" in the menu that appears by clicking the user name in the header.
+in the menu that appears by clicking the user name in the header.

 ![delete5](./images/delete5.png)

-And you will see the page that is in "/trash" as shown in the image below.
+And you will see the list of deleted pages under "/trash" as shown in the image below.

 ![delete6](./images/delete6.png)